Skip to main content

 - deephub-net

 First of all, there is the service name.
 In this case, it is "deephub".
-Next are Docker-specific parameters, such as the image name and tag, the name of the container built from the image, the restart policy, and whether the container should run in read-only mode.
+Next are Docker-specific parameters, such as the image name and tag, the restart policy, and whether the container should run in read-only mode.
 If the latter is set to "true", no process running within the container is allowed to write to the Docker container's own filesystem.
 After this comes Docker parameters for logging.

 The environment key begins the section containing the environment variables that are made available within the Docker container.
 You'll notice DeepHub-specific ones, such as the port on which the DeepHub should listen.
 All DeepHub-specific environment variables start with DEEPHUB, and are followed by an underscore and the capital spelling of the parameter as specified in Server Configuration.